 - a residence order

-For further information about Pupil Premium in this academic year, please download our 2016 2017 Pupil Premium Strategy Statement using the link below.
+For further information about Pupil Premium in this academic year, please download our 2020 2021 Pupil Premium Strategy Statement using the link below.

 PE & Sports Premium

-Most schools with primary-age pupils, including Montpelier, receive the PE and sport premium in the academic year 2016 to 2017.
+Most schools with primary-age pupils, including Montpelier, receive the PE and sport premium in the academic year 2020 to 2021.
 Schools receive this funding based on the number of pupils in years 1 to 6.
 The government calculates how many pupils in our school attract the funding using data from the January 2020 school census.
 In financial year 2020/21, our school will receive a total of £21,400.
 Allocations for financial year 2021/22 are not yet available.

-Funding must be used to make additional and sustainable improvements to the qualify of PE and Sport offered.
+Funding must be used to make additional and sustainable improvements to the quality of PE and Sport offered.
 Further information may be found at this link.

 Montpelier Primary School is an inclusive community of pupils, parents and staff.
-We aware of and responsive to the needs of each individual pupil.
-To learn more about our approach to SEND, you can read our current SEND report using the link below.
+We are aware of and responsive to the needs of each individual pupil.
+To learn more about our approach to SEND, you can download our current SEND report using the link below.
 Our SEND policy is also available to download below.
 Our SENDCO is Ms C Lannigan and she can be contacted via email@example.com or by telephoning 020 8997 5855.